Shayna Baszler: Final storylines (2023–2025)

 On Week 1 of the 2024 Spring Breakin' edition of NXT, Baszler made her return to NXT teaming with Lola Vice against Natalya and Karmen Petrovic.
 At Week 2 of Spring Breakin', Vice won the match.
 Baszler entered the Queen of the Ring tournament, defeating Maxxine Dupri in the first round but lost to Iyo Sky in the quarterfinals.
 On the May 14 episode of NXT, Natalya and Petrovic challenged Vice and Baszler to a tag team match on next week's episode, which was made official.
-On the May 20 episode of Raw, Baszler and Stark won a fatal four-way tag team match to became the number one contenders for Bianca Belair and Jade Cargill's WWE Women's Tag Team Championship.
+On the May 20 episode of Raw, Baszler and Stark won a fatal four-way tag team match to become the number one contenders for Bianca Belair and Jade Cargill's WWE Women's Tag Team Championship.
 On the May 21 episode of NXT, Baszler and Vice was defeated by Natalya and Petrovic.
 After that, Vice turned on Baszler, and a brawl started between the two.
 NXT General Manager Ava then announced a match between the two at NXT Battleground, where Baszler proposed an NXT Underground match, which was made official.
 On June 4 episode of Raw, Baszler and Stark challenged Belair and Cargill to a title match, but ended in a disqualification win for Belair and Cargill after Alba Fyre and Isla Dawn interfered.
 On June 9 at Battleground, Baszler was defeated by Vice.
 On June 15 at Clash at the Castle: Scotland, Baszler and Stark competed in a triple threat tag team match for the WWE Women's Tag Team Championship, which The Unholy Union won.
 On the July 8 episode of Raw, Baszler and Stark aligned themselves with the returning Sonya Deville after weeks of declining the latter's offer, turning heel and later calling themselves Pure Fusion Collective.
 On May 2, WWE informed that Baszler's contract will expire on July 31, ending her eight-year tenure with the company and effectively disbanding Pure Fusion Collective.

+Non-wrestling roles and sporadic appearances (2025–present)

 Despite having been released under a 90-day non-compete clause, Baszler was reported to be listed as a producer on the July 9 episode of NXT, where she produced a match alongside Christopher Girard.
-On the September 16 Homecoming edition of NXT, Baszler made an appearance in a backstage segment, encouraging Sol Ruca and Zaria to get back on the same page as a tag team.
+On the September 16 episode of NXT: Homecoming, Baszler made an appearance in a backstage segment, encouraging Sol Ruca and Zaria to get back on the same page as a tag team.
+In a December 2025 interview with Chris Van Vliet, Baszler reveals she continues to work for WWE on occasion as a guest coach at the WWE Performance Center.
+She made an appearance in an NXT promo with Kelani Jordan on March 3, 2026, training Jordan for her underground match against Lola Vice (whom Baszler previously had an underground match against) at NXT Vengeance Day.